 That’s a good question and a very common one.
 That being said, I would tell you:

 1) There is probably someone in your life already that you can talk to, you just need to ask and…

-Both of these resources are perfect both for a) those people seeking solid accountability but have no other options presently in their life and b) those desiring an additional layer of accountability, encouragement, and support on top of what they already have in place.
+Both of these resources are ideal for both a) individuals in need of strong accountability without any other options available, and b) those who want an extra level of accountability, motivation, and support in addition to what they already have.

 Whoever you choose or whatever route you go just know that recovery starts at confession.

 Time to let that cat out … he’s getting hot in that bag already.